trustoverip/spec-up-t-website/docs/various-roles/general-guide.md

 # General Guide

 :::warning
+These are general instructions.
 This is a temporary page; parts will be moved to other pages.
 :::

-These are general instructions for every role involved.

 ## Create  `spec.json`